thiblahute/meson-website/Syntax.md

 If statements
 --

 If statements work just like in other languages.
-The only exception is that the value used in the comparison must be a boolean.
-Strings or numbers will not do.

     var1 = 1
     var2 = 2